williamyeny/duke-registration-enhancer/README.md

 - This may intentionally break functionality.
 There might be buttons I believe absolutely no one uses, so I will remove or change them.
 HOWEVER, if you actually miss them, please don't hesitate to contact me.

+## Contributing

+Fork, clone, create a new branch, add your changes, and submit a pull request.
+For adding a new feature, please create an option so users can toggle it on/off.
+To do this, make sure to modify `options.html`, `js/options.js` and `main.js`.
+Also, create a new Javascript file and add it to `manifest.json` to keep things neat.

 ## Contact

 For questions and feedback, open an issue here or email me at wy35@duke.edu